 Travel on to the equally as beautiful Kuaotunu Beach (9) with views to the outlying Mercury Islands.
 The biggest & best icecreams are at the general store!
-If you don't have time, a day trip with a picnic & bottle of wine from "Mussel Bed" to Otama Beach (10) & further on, Opito Beach (11) can be had by taking the no exit Blackjack Road from the Kuaotunu shops.
+If you don't have time, a day trip to Otama Beach (10) & further on, Opito Beach (11) can be had by taking the no exit Blackjack Road from the Kuaotunu shops.

 Continuing on through Whitianga (12) - the largest centre in Mercury Bay, you can purchase any supplies at the local supermarket if you wish.
 Whitianga is easily accessed also from "Mussel Bed" by catching the local passenger ferry 2 kms down the road from us - only a 5 min. ride to Whitianga's many cafes, restaurants and shops.

 The turnoff to Hot Water Beach, Hahei & Cooks Beach (13) is approx 30 mins drive from Whitianga along the Pacific Coast Highway (SH25).
 Follow the signs to Cooks Beach (via Purangi Road) and you can't miss our big blue "Mussel Bed" sign on Purangi Road.
 Allow time to relax, soak up the sun and enjoy safe swimming at beautiful Cooks Beach (14).
 There is so much to do...